common-voice/our-voices-model-competition/submit/Gender_Category/STT/README.md

 ## STT finetune

-Thank you for visiting our work to access our ASR model.
+Thank you for visiting our work to access our STT model.
 There are 2 options for you.
  - First, If you want to reproduce our work, just follow the Setup and Model Training section to retrain the base model.
  - Secord, for those who just want to evaluate our trained models, you can simply download models and follow the evaluation part to get the result.csv file.